Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 ### Gift card of my choice?
 What do you mean?
 I mean you can pick what gift card you want of the value you won.
 For example; Steam, Playstation or XBOX.
 You may even choose a month (or 2) of Discord Nitro!
 The only exception is that I will need to be able to buy a gift card suitable for your region from the Netherlands, other than that, it's your pick!
+If we can't find you a suitable gift card, you may also choose a game for that value.

 ### If I claim my bonuses in multiple servers, will my tickets add up?
-No, to keep it fair and fun for everyone you can only earn tickets in one server.
-The highest ticket count in any server will be the one used for the giveaway draw.
+No they will not.
+You can earn ticket is in multiple servers, but only the highest ticket count will go towards your giveaway entries.
+This is to prevent users that are in more than one server with Skuddbot gaining an unfair advantage to those who are only in one server with Skuddbot.
+Example: You have 2 tickets in Server A, and 1 ticket in Server B. In this instance you will be entered with 2 tickets (those from Server A).

 ### Can I win more than one prize?
 No, only one prize per user.

 ### When is the draw?
-I will draw the winners on the 28th.
+I will draw the winners on the 28th of December.

 ### How do I know if I won?
 I will contact you through a Discord DM.